dotnet/docs/docs/csharp/how-to/compare-strings.md

 You compare strings to answer one of two questions: "Are these two strings equal?" or "In what order should these strings be placed when sorting them?"

-Multiple factors that affect string comparisons complicate those two questions:
+Those two questions are complicated by factors that affect string comparisons:

 - You can choose an ordinal or linguistic comparison.
 - You can choose if case matters.